jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ## Ruling out answers          {#ruling-out}

-Every answer choice was included for a reason.

 Never commit to an answer without ruling out other choices.
 This will make sure you’re not just jumping for a distractor.
 Once you rule out a choice, you can completely forget about it and focus your attention on comparing the